 Frequently lost in the discussion regarding the age of accountability is the fact that children, no matter how young, are not “innocent” in the sense of being sinless.
 The Bible tells us that, even if an infant or child has not committed personal sin, all people, including infants and children, are guilty before God because of inherited and imputed sin.
 Inherited sin is that which is passed on from our parents.
 In Psalm 51:5, David wrote, “Surely I was sinful at birth, sinful from the time my mother conceived me.”
 David recognized that even at conception he was a sinner.
-The very sad fact that infants sometimes die demonstrates that even infants are impacted by Adam’s sin, since physical and spiritual death were the results of Adam’s original sin.
+The sad fact that infants sometimes die demonstrates that even infants are impacted by Adam’s sin, since physical and spiritual death were the results of Adam’s original sin.

 Each person, infant or adult, stands guilty before God; each person has offended the holiness of God.
 The only way God can be just and at the same time declare a person righteous is for that person to have received forgiveness by faith in Christ.
 Christ is the only way.
 John 14:6 records what Jesus said: “I am the way, and the truth, and the life; no one comes to the Father, except through Me.”
 Also, Peter states in Acts 4:12, “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”

-The one passage that seems to identify with this topic more than any other is 2 Samuel 12:21–23.
-The context of these verses is that King David committed adultery with Bathsheba, with a resulting pregnancy.
+The passage cited most often in support of an age of accountability is 2 Samuel 12:21–23.
+The context is that King David committed adultery with Bathsheba, with a resulting pregnancy.
 The prophet Nathan was sent by the Lord to inform David that, because of his sin, the Lord would take the child in death.
-David responded to this by grieving and praying for the child.
+David responded by grieving and praying for the child.
 But once the child was taken, David’s mourning ended.
 David’s servants were surprised to hear this.
 They said to King David, “What is this thing that you have done?
 While the child was alive, you fasted and wept; but when the child died, you arose and ate food.”
-David’s response was, “While the child was still alive, I fasted and wept; for I said, ‘Who knows, the LORD may be gracious to me, that the child may live.’
+David’s response was, “While the child was still alive, I fasted and wept; for I said, ‘Who knows, the Lord may be gracious to me, that the child may live.’
 But now he has died; why should I fast?
 Can I bring him back again?
 I shall go to him, but he will not return to me.”
-David’s response indicates that those who cannot believe are safe in the Lord.
-David said that he could go to the child but could not bring the child back to him.
-Also, and just as important, David seemed to be comforted by this knowledge.
-In other words, David seemed to be saying that he would see his baby son (in heaven), though he could not bring him back.
+David’s words might indicate that infants who die are safe in the Lord.
+David could have simply been referring to the fact that his child was in the grave, but he seemed to be comforted by the knowledge.
+The peace he felt suggests that he believed he would see his baby son again (in heaven).